‘Weird atomic beasts who live off human blood!’

 Ray Dennis Steckler’s The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies also made the same claim a few months earlier.

-Future adult movie actor and director Edward Earle Marsh aka Zebedy Colt (The Devil Inside Her) composed the film’s soundtrack; Wilfred Holcombe was credited as the musical director.
-All six songs in the film were performed by the Del-Aires.
+Future movie actor and director Edward Earle Marsh aka Zebedy Colt (The Devil Inside Her) composed the film’s soundtrack; Wilfred Holcombe was credited as the musical director.
+All six songs in the film were performed by The Del-Aires.

 A small East Coast beach town experiences a wave of attacks from creatures derived from water plants and dead human tissue mutated from radioactive waste.
 The monsters coalesced into humanoid form by attaching themselves to skeletons in a shipwreck.
 They immediately proceed to hunt down and kill (mostly young) women, as is common in the horror films of this era.